-This section of the website explains the interactions between Universal Credit, Pension Credit and tax credits.
-By 'pensioners' we mean people who have reached state pension credit qualifying age.
+This section of the website explains the interactions between Universal Credit, Pension Credit and tax credits for people who have reached state pension credit qualifying age.
 There is a tool on the GOV.UK website that gives the qualifying date based on an individual's date of birth.

 Generally, claimants who have reached their qualifying state pension credit age are not entitled to UC because they do not meet the basic conditions of the benefit (age grounds).
 There is an exception to this rule for couples where one member of the couple is below state pension credit qualifying age and the other member has already reached that age.
 This scenario is often referred to as a 'mixed age couple'.

-The Government's intention is that eventually, mixed age couples will only be able to claim UC.
-From 15 May 2019, mixed-age couples will no longer be able to make a new claim for pension credit and will be expected to claim UC instead, although there are a couple of exceptions to that broad rule and we recommend speaking to a welfare benefits expert at a local advice agency such as Age UK before claiming.
+From 15 May 2019, mixed-age couples can no longer make a new claim for pension credit and are generally expected to claim UC instead, We recommend speaking to a welfare benefits expert at a local advice agency such as Age UK before claiming.

-From 1 February 2019, people who have reached their state pension credit qualifying age have been no longer able to make a new claim for tax credits.
-If someone who has reached state pension credit qualifying age is part of a couple with a younger partner (a mixed age couple) they cannot claim tax credits either unless one of two exceptions apply.
+From 1 February 2019, people who have reached their state pension credit qualifying age can no longer make a new claim for tax credits.
+If someone who has reached state pension credit qualifying age is part of a couple with a younger partner (a mixed age couple) HMRC state they cannot claim tax credits either unless an exceptions applies.

 Mixed age couples

 Mixed age couples can claim UC.
 Until 15 May 2019, they were also able to claim pension credit which, from 1 February 2019, also includes child elements.
-These are broadly equivalent to the child elements in CTC but there is no childcare support in pension credit.
+These are broadly equivalent to the child elements in CTC, although there is support towards childcare costs provided through pension credit.
 It should also be noted that the 2 child limit does not apply to pension credit.
-From 15 May 2019, mixed age couples are no longer be able to claim pension credit (although there are some limited exceptions to that broad rule - for example, where pension credit can be backdated up to three months meaning if the couple met the conditions on 14 May 2019 and backdating applies, they may still be able to claim pension credit until 13 August 2019 - see Age UK factsheet for further information), and they will be expected to claim UC instead.
+From 15 May 2019, mixed age couples can no longer claim pension credit (although with some limited exceptions to that broad rule - for example, where pension credit can be backdated up to three months meaning if the couple met the conditions on 14 May 2019 and backdating applies, they could still claim pension credit until 13 August 2019 - see Age UK factsheet for further information), and they will be expected to claim UC instead.

 DWP have published specific guidance around entitlement to means-tested benefits for mixed-age couples who meet one of the exceptions to be able to claim one of the legacy benefits but would otherwise be prevented from doing so by reason of the age conditions (DMG memo 7/19).